External Letters of Evaluation

 Each external reviewer should receive:

-• The candidate’s scholarship or creative practice portfolio
+• The candidate’s scholarship, research, and/or creative activity.

-• The portfolio may include examples of work-in-progress
+• This scholarship may include examples of work in progress.

 DECLINATIONS